 Even so, both of these certifications also require continuing education to maintain them.
 To recertify, you must either participate in a continuing education medical assistant training program or retake the certification exam.
 If you recertify through continuing education, you must earn at least ten of your CE credits every two years from its own Continuing Education Program, where all of its CE programs are available in an online format.

-The National Certified Medical Assistant (NCMA) credential is offered by the National Center for Competency Testing.
+The National Center for Competency Testing offers the National Certified Medical Assistant (NCMA) credential.
 Again, unless the healthcare organization for which you are applying requests it specifically, the NCMA is not recommended.

 The NCMA certification is issued by the National Center for Competency Testing (NCCT), which offers an online continuing education test that you can take annually to keep your medical assistant certification current.
 NCCT offers over 70 downloadable CE courses.
 After completing each course, you can take an online test to earn CE credits.

 These print and online medical assistant study resources can help you prepare for your certification exam, whether this is your first time attempting certification or needing a refresher before recertifying.
 The key to success is preparation, so utilize the medical assistant study resources listed below to increase your chances of passing your exam.

 Certified Medical Administrative Assistant Study Guide – Specifically created for administrative medical assistants, this guide provides a comprehensive discussion of the key elements of medical office management, like communication techniques, scheduling appointments, processing mail, working with health insurance, medical terminology, and more.
 After reviewing all the information, it contains, you can take a practice exam to test your knowledge and assess which areas of medical assisting you still need to study.